Universal (Windows, Mac, Linux, etc.)

 Web Start).
 On the client side there is an H2 database that contains the client's preferences and sticky notes.
 The app communicates with servers

-in cyberspace via HTTP and JSON.
-Synchronization is primarily event driven (very little polling).
+in cyberspace via HTTPS and JSON.
+Synchronization occurs automatically.
 The CPU, memory and bandwidth requirements are minimal.

-Cloud Sticky Notes was written by the same developer that created RentBOLD, a community based rental
+Cloud Sticky Notes was written by the same developer that created RentBOLD (a free community based rental

 The developer used and enjoyed the built-in Windows 7 Sticky Notes app but got frustrated with disjoint notes on multiple computers.
 He decided to correct